-I think that a lot of people have a value to help their neighbour and there is a lot of good will out there, for example, paying respects at a funeral, helping an elderly neighbour cross the road, and saying a friendly “hello”.
+I think that a lot of people believe in helping their neighbour and there is a lot of good will out there, for example, paying respects at a funeral, helping an elderly neighbour cross the road, and saying a friendly “hello”.
 But I think we find it harder ‘to help the stranger’: to be an active bystander at a road accident, to patiently give directions to a foreigner, and to volunteer at a soup kitchen for the homeless.
-Yes, we may do these things but I wonder if they are as a result of a deep-rooted value.
-For when we have anchored quality values, we are alive with life and love.
-It is experienced in our being and others can see it.
-Passing on values of great strength and worth may be the most important gift we can give to our world.
+Yes, we may do these things but I wonder if they are deep-rooted.

 Joe Duffy’s radio show Liveline certainly gives hope as he often hears listeners talk about receiving random acts of kindness from strangers.
 To have anchored quality values would be good news for our society, for it makes us alive with life and love.
 It is experienced in our being and others can see it.
 What’s more, we can be strengthened in self-care and self-worth while being men and women for others.

 [Content from this blogpost is used for my booklet entitled Bursting out in Praise: Spirituality and Mental Health with Messenger Publications].